mozilla-services/shavar-prod-lists/README.md

 #### `disconnect-blacklist.json`
 A version controlled copy of Disconnect's
 [list of trackers](https://github.com/disconnectme/disconnect-tracking-protection/blob/master/services.json).
-This blacklist is the core of tracking protection in Firefox.
+This blocklist is the core of tracking protection in Firefox.

 A vestige of the list is the "Disconnect" category, which contains Facebook, Twitter, and Google domains.
 Domains from this category are remapped into the